Machine Learning

 1.1 Target Audience

-The course is intended for folks with basic Python programming experience who are interested in predictive modeling and model interpretation from a machine learning perspective.
+The course is intended for folks with basic Python programming experience who are interested in implementing machine learning models for predictive modeling.
 The course is also appropriate for scientists and clinicians who are interested to communicate with data scientists to understand the ins and outs of a machine learning problem.
 The pre-requisites for the course is Intro to Python, or being able to use Lists and Pandas Dataframes to manipulate data.
 Basic knowledge of statistics, such as hypothesis testing and p-values, is also strongly recommended.

 1.2 Curriculum